Yyassin/SYSC3010Lab4/README.md

 The next time you execute the [device.py](device.py) script, it will get the color values for the LED display from the database and set the SenseHAT LED display accordingly.
 While the script is running, it will *listen* for changes in the database by using [firebase streams](https://github.com/nhorvath/Pyrebase4#streaming).
 In other words, whenever any authorized user changes the LED color using the GUI then a message is received by [device.py](device.py) and the callback function associated with the Firebase stream updates the pixel(s) accordingly.

 ## Authorizing users to control your sense hat LED display
 Registered users in the database can be authorized to control your sense hat LED display.
-In fact, you should give your group mates authorization to control your device.
+In fact, you should give your teammates authorization to control your device.
 You can achieve this by creating a file with the code below (with their respective emails).
 ```
 from backend import Backend
 from mydbconfig import *
 backend = Backend(config, email, firstname, lastname)

-# Add each of your group mates
+# Add each of your teammates'
 backend.add_authorized_users('my_group_mate1_email@cmail.carleton.ca' )
 backend.add_authorized_users('my_group_mate2_email@cmail.carleton.ca' )